-The centre comprised of a four separate houses and was registered to accommodate one resident in each of the houses.
-The centre had previously comprised of three separate homes, each for one resident.
-However, the service had been reconfigured in March 2021 to include one additional house.
+The centre currently comprised of a four separate houses and was registered to accommodate one resident in each of the houses.
 There was one vacancy at the time of this inspection and hence there was no one living in one of the houses.
-For the purpose of this inspection, the inspector visited each of the four houses.
-The inspector met with a resident living in one of the houses who spoke warmly about the staff supporting them.
-It was evident that the resident had a close bond with the person in charge and staff member on duty.
-Warm interactions between the resident and staff caring for them was observed.
-This resident was observed to be relaxed in the company of staff and to laugh and joke with them on various topics.
+For the purpose of this inspection, the inspector visited three of the four houses.
+The inspector met with two of the residents living in their respective homes.
+These residents spoke warmly about the staff supporting them.
+It was evident that each resident had a close bond with the person in charge and staff member on duty.
+Warm interactions between the residents and staff caring for them was observed.
+Both residents were observed to be relaxed in the company of staff and to laugh and joke with them on various topics.